 - Allow at least 2 inches (5 cm) of clearance at its left and right sides for airflow clearance from the inlet and exhaust vents, and that no exhaust air from other equipment is drawn into the SCE 2000.
-For descriptions and illustrations regarding airflow, see Airflow (on page 4-3). - Do not place the SCE 2000 on the floor during installation.
+For descriptions and illustrations regarding airflow, see Airflow. - Do not place the SCE 2000 on the floor during installation.
 Dust that accumulates on the floor is drawn into the interior of the SCE 2000 by the cooling fans.
 Excessive dust inside the SCE 2000 can cause over-temperature conditions and component failures. - Allow at least 5 inches (12.7 cm) of clearance at the front and rear of the SCE 2000 for installing and rudimentary maintenance for accessing network cables or equipment. - Ensure that the SCE 2000 will receive adequate ventilation.
-Do not install the SCE 2000 in an enclosed cabinet where ventilation is inadequate! - Provide an adequate chassis Ground (earth) connection for the SCE 2000 (see Attaching a Chassis Ground Connection (on page 4-10) for instructions).
+Do not install the SCE 2000 in an enclosed cabinet where ventilation is inadequate! - Provide an adequate chassis Ground (earth) connection for the SCE 2000 (see How to Attach a Chassis Ground Connection for instructions).

-Installing the SCE 2000 on a Workbench or Tabletop
+How to Install the SCE 2000 on a Workbench or Tabletop

-You can install the SCE 2000 platform on any flat surface as long as the surface is large enough for the SCE 2000 (see the table in SCE 2000 Dimensions), and allows for adequate airflow/ventilation around the sides of the SCE 2000, as described in the Installation Precautions (on page 4-5).
+You can install the SCE 2000 platform on any flat surface as long as the surface is large enough for the SCE 2000 (see the table in ), and allows for adequate airflow/ventilation around the sides of the SCE 2000, as described in the Installation Precautions.
 When installing the SCE 2000 on a workbench or tabletop or in a rack, ensure that the surface is clean and in a safe location.